Danijel-Korent/open-volunteering/README.md

 # Short description

-Social network for volunteers and volunteer organizations
+(Prototype of) Social network for volunteers and volunteer organizations

 # Development plan